Margraviate of Baden-Baden: Economy

 The population made their living primarily from agriculture.
 The main crops were rye, oats, spelt, and barley, then peas, lentils, beans, and fruit, and finally flax for linen.
 In the 18th century, potatoes, alfalfa, clover, squash, and tobacco were added as well.
 Wineries were established in the foothills of the Black Forest, in the Murg river valley and along its tributaries.
 People also kept horses, cattle, pigs, goats, and sheep, which usually graved in silvopasture.
 By the Rhine, people also made their livings from fishing, smuggling, and the manufacture of wooden shoes from poplar, willow, and alder wood.

 The most important group of artisans were the rope-makers and weavers of cloth and wool, whose products were sold throughout the wider region.
 Other products were produced only for local populations.
 Weavers, millers, smiths, builders, carpenters, and shoe-makers were found throughout the whole Margraviate.
 Extensive commercial regulations, intended to prevent social inequality from getting larger, controlled many details.
 Until the Upper Baden Occupation, guilds were banned.

 In the Murg valley, timber and timber rafting played an important economic role.
-Jakob Kast, a merchant and Murgschiffer from Hörden, who had become rich from a state monopoly could afford to lend George Frederick 27,000 guilder to finance his military expansion programe in 1611.
+Jakob Kast, a merchant and Murgschiffer from Hörden, who had become rich from a state monopoly could afford to lend George Frederick 27,000 guilder to finance his military expansion programme in 1611.
 On his death in 1615, Kast left an estate worth around 480,000 guilder, consisting mainly of investments in various farms, cities, monasteries, and private individuals.
 One piece of evidence of the family's prosperity that is still visible today is the Old Rathaus in Gernsbach, which Kast's son Johann Jakob Kast had built in 1618 in the mannerist style.